ahsan-aziz/Buffer-Overflow/README.md

 s.close()
 ```

-Note the syntax of return address.
+*\x90* is no operation byte, and note the syntax of return address.

 After running the above code, we can connect via netcat: